StaticSweep/ChromaScape/README.md

 ChromaScape utilises template matching for accurate and fast OCR.
 This solution - as opposed to machine learning - provides for ocr at runtime.
 This was inspired by SRL and OSBC.

 ### Note on dependencies:
-This project downloads specific fonts and UI elements from the [OSBC](https://github.com/kelltom/OS-Bot-COLOR/tree/main) and [SRL-dev](https://github.com/Villavu/SRL-Development/tree/master) projects to enable accurate template matching, OCR, and UI consistency.
-These resources are used solely for educational and research purposes and they are not packaged directly within this repository
+This project downloads specific fonts and UI elements from the [OSBC](https://github.com/kelltom/OS-Bot-COLOR/tree/main), [RuneDark](https://github.com/cemenenkoff/runedark-public) and [SRL-dev](https://github.com/Villavu/SRL-Development/tree/master) projects to enable accurate template matching, OCR, and UI consistency.
+These resources are used solely for educational and research purposes and they are not packaged directly within this repository.